-- Maintain site features such as mature trees that provide natural shade. - Site a building to take advantage of passive solar gain in the winter and deflection in the summer. - Incorporate features such as porches to provide outdoor living space - Use locally-sourced or recycled materials that are compatible with traditional materials in the district. - Consider roof forms that allow for the installation of solar collectors at the rear of secondary elevations or on the rear elevation. - Locate windows and doors to allow for indoor cross ventilation.
+- Maintain site features such as mature trees that provide natural shade. - Site a building to take advantage of passive solar gain in the winter and deflection in the summer. - Incorporate features such as porches where there is historic precedent. - Use locally-sourced or recycled materials that are compatible with traditional materials in the district. - Consider roof forms that allow for the installation of solar collectors at the rear of secondary elevations or on the rear elevation. - Design and locate gutter systems that allow for the capturing of stormwater runoff. - Locate windows and doors to allow for indoor cross ventilation.